 Here is a decision guide I put together to capture the ramifications of plastics made from different feedstocks:http://info.brentwoodplastics.com/bioplastics-or-conventional-plastics?&t=61295.

 Like it or not, the US is poised to once again become the low cost producer of volume thermoplastics.
 Thank you, George Mitchell !
-For polyethylene alone, there is an additional 20 billion pounds of annual capacity going on stream by 2021.
+For polyethylene alone, there is an additional 25 billion pounds of annual capacity going on stream by 2021.
+Plants are not located in the traditional gulf coast.
+They are sprining up in Oklahoma, West Virginia and Alberta.
+In the US, we put the plants right on top of the gas domes.
+The gas is purchased on “contract”, or simply settled monthly.
+This gives the US an advantage over some areas where it must be transported and purchased on what is called “spot ” which is vulnerable to price variations.
 These are not projects which have a 5 to 10 year investment recapture.
 They are more along the lines of 40 to 50 year life.

 How plastics degrade is the other side of the coin.
 There are a lot of misperceptions on this subject.